timheuer/encryptit/README.md

 ## Requirements

 Visual Studio 2022 17.6 or later is required to use this extension.
-Additionally since GitHub Actions is obviously a feature of GitHub, you will need to be attached to an active GitHub.com repository.

 ## Code of Conduct